dpancu/aws-lambda-local/README.md

 # aws-lambda-local

 ## Description
-This is a simple AWS SAM project containing a single Lambda function called `test-function`.
+This is a simple AWS SAM project containing a single Lambda function called `HelloWorldFunction`.

 ## Prerequisites
 - AWS CLI